Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Before you get started, you need to know about two game concepts: moves and ratings.

 The hunter playbooks mention some other terms that I haven’t introduced yet.
 Don’t worry about those, you don’t need to understand them just now.
-If you want to find out more, read the “How to Play” section starting at [here](#0000321613).
+If you want to find out more, read the “How to Play” section starting at [[How To Play]].

 Moves